 Bolts vs Screws-Application

-To secure a bolted joints, nuts are required whereas the screws works on its own without the requirement of nuts.
+To secure bolted joints, nuts are required whereas the screws work on their own without the requirement of nuts.
 Sometimes washers are also added in bolts.

-During installation of a bolted joint the torque is applied at the nut whereas tfor screws the torque is applied at the screw.
+During the installation of a bolted joint, the torque is applied at the nut whereas for screws the torque is applied at the screw.

 Bolts are always used with un-threaded parts whereas Screws are used with threaded parts.
 In case the thread is not available, the self-tapping screws create those while installation.